czeckd/angular-dual-listbox/README.md

 - **source** - The source array of objects or strings for the list.
 (This is the universal, master list of all possible objects.)
 - **destination** The destination array of objects or strings selected from the source.
 Note, the ``destination`` array can have prexisting elements.
 - **disabled** - The dual-list is disabled, default is ``false``.
+- **destinationChange** - An event listener which is triggered when the destination array changes.
+(This Can be used to trigger events during drag and drop.)

 For more usage examples, see the [`demo-app.component.ts`](https://github.com/czeckd/angular-dual-listbox/blob/master/app/demo-app.component.ts).